napari/docs/docs/naps/7-key-binding-dispatch.md

 All key binding entries contain the following information:
 - `command_id` is the unique identifier of the command that will be executed by this key binding
 - `weight` is the main determinant of key binding priority. high value means a higher priority
-- `when` is the context expression that is evaluated to determine if the key binding is active; if not provided, the key binding is always considered active
+- `when` is the context expression that is evaluated to determine whether the rule is active; if not provided, the rule is always considered active
-- (autoset) `block_rule` is enabled if `command_id == ''` and disables all lower priority key bindings
+- (autoset) `block_rule` is enabled if `command_id == ''` and disables all key bindings of their weight and below
-- (autoset) `negate_rule` is enabled if `command_id` is prefixed with `-` and disables all lower priority key bindings with the same sequence bound to this command
+- (autoset) `negate_rule` is enabled if `command_id` is prefixed with `-` and disables all key bindings of their weight and below with the same sequence bound to this command

 ```python
 from dataclasses import dataclass, field